Seattle mayor says Barr's suggestions to charge her are 'chilling' - KESQ

 Seattle mayor says Barr’s suggestions to charge her are ‘chilling’

-Seattle Mayor Jenny Durkan on Wednesday said a report that Attorney General William Barr suggested prosecutors consider filing charges against her are “chilling and the latest abuse of power from the Trump administration.”
+Seattle Mayor Jenny Durkan on Wednesday said a report that Attorney General William Barr suggested prosecutors consider filing charges against her is “chilling and the latest abuse of power from the Trump administration.”

 Barr, The New York Times reported, asked prosecutors in the Justice Department’s civil rights division to investigate if they could charge Durkan as a result of protests this summer, when some protesters established a police-free zone in downtown Seattle.